metamageia/notes.gagelara/content/metamageia/articles WIP/My Cloud Resume Challenge.md

 	- Set Up an [[Open ID Connect (OIDC)]] Identity Provider in AWS
 	- Create a properly permissioned role in IAM
 - Created a terraform bootstrap with a [[AWS DynamoDB]] table & S3 bucket for
+- Terraformed CloudFront and OAC

+---

+Todo
 - Create Frontend Repo with AWS Secrets management and update s3 bucket with GitOps
+- Terraform Route53 as a child host zone,
 - JS Visitor Counter
 - Database to retrieve and update the database with dynamo db
 - create an API for DDB with AWS API Gateway and Lambda python functions, including tests